Parkinson’s Disease: Signs, Struggles and Support

 Parkinson's Disease symptoms

-These Parkinson’s Disease symptoms worsen over time, impacting daily life, but early diagnosis and proper management can help improve mobility and overall well-being.
+These Parkinson's symptoms worsen over time, impacting daily life, but early diagnosis and proper management can help improve mobility and overall well-being.

 How Steadiwear supports Parkinson's Disease patients